-I am a Research Associate at the University of Texas at Austin.
-I’m also the author of “Engineering Your PhD” (affiliate link), which contains the various advice I collected during my graduate school tenure.
+I’m a Statistical Estimation Engineer in Austin, TX, and the author of “Engineering Your PhD” (affiliate link), which contains the various advice I collected during my graduate school tenure.

 A brief synopsis of my story:

 I was born and raised in Dallas, Texas.
 During middle and high school I trained in and taught Tae Kwon Do, obtaining my 3rd Degree Black Belt shortly after graduating from high school.
 As an undergraduate student at the University of Texas at Austin, I worked as a co-operative education student in 2005 and 2006 for United Space Alliance at NASA’s Johnson Space Center (JSC).
 There I worked in the International Space Station Training Division, becoming a certified instructor in three courses.
 Based on my experience at JSC, I was incredibly fortunate to be selected the 2007 Co-operative Education & Internship Association Student of the Year.
 I graduated with a Bachelor of Science degree in Aerospace Engineering from the University of Texas at Austin in 2007, and then went on to receive a Master of Science degree in Aerospace Engineering from the University of Texas at Austin in 2009.
 I worked as an Aerospace Engineer for a.i. solutions from 2009 to 2012, performing navigation and mission design analysis for the NASA Magnetospheric Multi-Scale mission.